Tai Chi Practice for Health, Fitness & Form

 Each class includes:

-- Practicing one to two sets of Qi Gong exercises
+- Practicing 2 to 3 sets of Qi Gong exercises

 - Detailed instruction and explanation of one to two moves from the set